Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

     @Scripts.Render("~/bundles/jqueryval")
 }
 ```
-Here is the edit page cshtml, which resembles the create page a lot, since it is basically the same in terms of function.
+Here is the edit page cshtml.
+You'll notice the styling is the same.
+This was to be efficient by increasing code repetition.
 ```C#
 @model TheatreCMS3.Areas.Production.Models.ProductionPhoto